algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 }
 ```

-It now runs in 10 seconds, or roughly 13 cycles per multiplication.
-Considering that we need to read elements of `b` non-sequentially form memory, the running time is roughly what it is supposed to be.
+It now runs in 10 seconds, which amounts to roughly 13 CPU cycles per multiplication — 63 times faster than Python.
+Considering that we need to read elements of `b` non-sequentially from the memory, the running time is roughly what it is supposed to be.

-Note that Java is a compiled, but not native language.
-The code compiles to bytecode, which is then interpreted by a virtual machine (JVM).
-To achieve higher performance, frequently executed parts of the code, such as the innermost for loop, are compiled into machine code during runtime and executed with almost no overhead.
+Java is a *compiled*, but not *native* language.
+The program first compiles to *bytecode*, which is then interpreted by a virtual machine (JVM).
+To achieve higher performance, frequently executed parts of the code, such as the innermost `for` loop, are compiled into the machine code during runtime and then executed with almost no overhead.
 This technique is called *just-in-time compilation*.

-JIT compilation is not a feature of the language itself, of its implementation.
-There is also a JIT-compiled version of Python called [PyPy](https://www.pypy.org/), which needs about 12 seconds to execute the code above without any changes.
+JIT compilation is not a feature of the language itself, but of its implementation.
+There is also a JIT-compiled version of Python called [PyPy](https://www.pypy.org/), which needs about 12 seconds to execute the code above without any changes to it.

 ### Compiled Languages